Munroe Bergdorf

-Munroe Bergdorf (née Beaumont; born September 1987) is an English model and activist.
+Munroe Bergdorf (née Beaumont; born 11 September 1987) is an English model and activist.
 She has walked several catwalks for brands including Gypsy Sport at both London and NYC Fashion Weeks.
 Bergdorf was the first transgender model in the UK for L'Oréal, but was dropped within weeks after a racial row.
 In February 2018, she was appointed as an LGBT adviser to the Labour Party, but resigned the following month.
 Bergdorf appeared in the Channel 4 documentary What Makes a Woman, which aired in May 2018.

 Bergdorf won ‘Changemaker of the Year’ at the 2018 Cosmopolitan Awards, and was awarded an honorary doctorate in 2019 by the University of Brighton.
-She joined UN Women UK as an advocate in 2019, supporting its #DrawALine campaign, aiming to put a stop to female genital mutilation (FGM).
+She joined UN Women UK as an advocate in 2019, supporting its #DrawALine campaign, seeking to end female genital mutilation (FGM).

 Early life

 Bergdorf was born and grew up in Stansted Mountfitchet, Essex.
 Bergdorf is of mixed ancestry, born to a Jamaican father and an English mother.
 Bergdorf, who was assigned male at birth, attended Bentfield County Primary School in Stansted Mountfitchet and then The Bishop's Stortford High School, an all-boys' school.
 Bergdorf describes growing up as a "very effeminate boy".
 Later, she studied English at the University of Brighton, describing herself there as genderqueer.

 Bergdorf then worked for three years in fashion PR.
 At the age of 24, Bergdorf began gender transitioning, and was the subject of an episode of London Live show Drag Queens of London.

 Around the same time that Bergdorf was transitioning, she co-founded nightclub Pussy Palace.